philrz/super/docs/commands/super.md

 3.3333333333333335
 ```

+To run an example in a shell rather than the browser, clicking the "CLI" tab
+will format it as a `super` command line.
+Hovering your mouse pointer over the
+panel will reveal a "COPY" button that can be clicked to bring the contents
+into your paste buffer so you can easily transfer it into a Bash (or similar)
+shell for execution.

 The language documentation and [tutorials directory](../tutorials/_index.md)
 have many examples, but here are a few more simple `super` use cases.